ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 Returns 0 if it does not match, or 1 if it matches.

-Matching is based on UTF-8, e.g. `.` matches the two-codepoint symbol `¥`.
+Matching is based on UTF-8, e.g. `.` matches the Unicode code point `¥` which is stored in UTF-8 using two bytes.
 The regular expression must not contain null bytes.

 For patterns to search for substrings in a string, it is better to use LIKE or ‘position’, since they work much faster.